-This program is challenging physically—there is lots of outdoors work—and mentally—you need a strong aptitude in math and physics—but offers plenty of work opportunities upon graduation.
+This program is challenging physically—there is lots of outdoors work—and mentally—you need a strong aptitude in math and physics—but offers graduates plenty of work opportunities.
 You can also apply for a five-year equivalency toward your Certified Energy Manager designation with the Association of Engineers by taking an additional week of training and writing an exam to become an Energy Manager in Training (EMIT).

-Are you ready for an exciting career that makes a real difference to the world we live in?
+Are you ready for an exciting career that makes a real difference?
 Call us for more information, or apply today.